dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

     To be used in real time, this file should be regenerated daily and the :code:`MET_NDBC_STATION` environment variable should define its
     current location.
-Since this static file is included with the code, its contents should be updated **for each major release** using the :code:`scripts/python/utility/build_ndbc_stations_from_web.py` utility.
+Since this static file is included with the code, its contents should be updated **for each major X.Y release** using the :code:`scripts/python/utility/build_ndbc_stations_from_web.py` utility.

   - :code:`table_files/airnow_monitoring_site_locations_v2.txt`,